rishikasikhakolli/mgt3745-hw1/PROBLEM.md

 **Chosen framing:** *C: Goal Shift*

-**Why:** *Framing C focuses on burnout and the return on time investment in job searching by focusing on optimizing effort rather than just improvising organization.
-In addition, the problem focuses on quantifying how you are applying to jobs, so time you spend networking or fixing your resume for the role so you can see if and when success is apparent from those efforts.
-Also, it would tackles targeting role filtering (major, year, interests), to make sure you're not wasting time reading through jobs.*
+**Why:** *Framing C focuses on the user motivation to reminisce on their travels in a low effort and quick way versus searching through thousands of photos or being limited to a small amount of them.
+With small reviews associated with the images, each image holds a bit of nostalgia too.
+It's a website for you as much as other users, but it is a place to share casually more than anything.*

-**What this framing makes invisible:** *It isn't about the fact that you have to use multiple tools to find jobs, but to make sure you're able to understand the output of what you are doing as well as make the process easier.*
+**What this framing makes invisible:** *By focusing on the memories and casual nature, it doesn't consider the monetary aspect of reviews on the places you're traveling as much as well as the strictness to "look perfect" that most social platforms do.*

 ---

 ## 5. Oath Check
 `15 pts`

-**The tool I already assumed:** *LinkedIn*
+**The tool I already assumed:** *Beli*

-**What would have to be true for it to be justified:** *If the problem was only the tiring repetition of the process of applying.
-However, the issue also stems from having to go through numerous platforms to apply or find roles.
-Also, knowing where to find success in securing a role; specifically with what activities actually have a positive output.*
+**What would have to be true for it to be justified:** *The tool I assumed is not necessarily related to travel, but food.
+It does similar things, casual food sharing, short reviews, mostly your friends are seeing your reviews and reacting to them.
+However, they inherently have different purposes.*

 ---

 ## 6. Adequacy Sketch
 `10 pts`

-*A system that tracks job search activities and gives feedback on how the process you went about that application is (how much effort is involved).
-Also a way to find jobs that are best for you easily, a filtering system on websites to make sure you are qualified and should apply to specific jobs.*
+*It would look like an application where people can choose a location in a search bar/map, input photos of that place, include images of a monument they visited or an activity they did (for example) and review and rank the places in that location/city against all the things they did there.*

 ---

 ## AI Use Note

-*I used Gemini to read through the instructions if any part wasn't super clear to me, to give me more detail on what exactly each step needed in response.*
+*I used Gemini to read through the instructions if any part wasn't super clear to me, to give me more detail on what exactly each step was asking.*